-RISK ASSESSMENT: Low Ropes Completed by: Activities Management Team Date: 15/12/2024 Review Date: 15/12/2025
+RISK ASSESSMENT: Bouldering Completed by: Activities Management Team Date: 15/12/2024 Review Date: 15/12/2025

-What is the Who e people be Risk Rating Remaining Risk Hazard? may be harmed?
-Probability Severity Risk Control Measures in Place Probability Severity Risk Falling From a Height Participants Breaks, fractures and sprains.
+What is the Hazard?
+Who may be harmed?
+How might people be harmed?
+Risk Rating Remaining Risk Probability Severity Risk Control Measures in Place Probability Severity Risk Falling From a Height Participants Breaks, fractures and sprains.
 4 4 16 All instructors are trained and assessed by a senior member of staff.
-The group are told not to sit, stand or climb over boulder/peg wall.
-No one can climb on the low ropes course until they have permission from the instructor.
-All participants and leaders required to do spotting are shown by the instructor how to correctly.
-When completing the low ropes course participants must have a someone spotting them on the bosuns chair and the bouldering/peg wall.
-Other elements may require spotting depending on group ability.
-Instructor must monitor all participants when completing the low ropes course and spotting.
-Participants must not jump onto or off the low ropes.
-1 4 4 Objects Falling from Height All Bruises, contusions 3 2 6 All structural elements are physically checked and recorded during periodic inspections, as well as visually from the ground at the start of a session.
-All participants are to remove everything from their pockets at the start of the session.
-Footwear must be appropriate and securely fastened 1 1 1 Adverse Weather All Sunburn, high temperature, dehydration 2 4 8 At the first sign of thunder and lightning continue until the flash to bang is no less than 30 secs, at which point the activity stops immediately.
+The group are told not to climb over boulder and wall.
+No one can climb on the wall until they have permission from the instructor.
+All participants are shown by the instructor how to spot one another correctly.
+When climbing on the wall participants must have a partner spotting the at all times.
+Instructor must monitor all participants when climbing and spotting.
+Participants must not jump onto or off the wall.
+1 n 4 4 Objects Falling from Height All Bruises, contusions 3 2 6 All structural elements are physically checked and recorded during periodic inspections, as well as visually from the ground at the start of a session.
+All participants are to remove everything from their pockets at the start the session.
+Footwear must be appropriate and securely fastened f 1 1 1 Equipment Failure All Cuts, Lacerations, Death 3 3 9 All equipment is checked by the instructor prior to being used.
+Items deemed to be faulty are removed from use immediately, logged and placed in the quarantine bin.
+As per policy 5.3 faulty or damaged equipment.
+All structures are checked annually by a competent person.
+1 3 3 Adverse Weather All Sunburn, high temperature, dehydration 2 4 8 At the first sign of thunder and lightning continue until the flash to bang no less than 30 secs, at which point the activity stops immediately.
 The activity may continue 30 minutes after thunder is last heard.
 Refer to 'Adverse Weather' policy 1 4 4 Exposure/ Hypothermia and Sunburn All Sunburn, high temperature, dehydration 3 3 9 Staff and participants must have suitable clothing for the weather and activity.
 Both staff and clients to drink plenty of water.
 Sun cream applied when needed.
 1 2 2